Spring Blooming Bulbs - Growing Tulips in the South

 You can also buy tulip bulbs in the fall and leave them in a refrigerator for 8 – 10 weeks before you plant them, making sure to get rid of any soft or moldy bulbs.
 Planting them outside in early winter will give you enough natural chill time for spring blooms here.
 It also helps to plant them outside in a pot.
 The soil in a pot stays cooler than the ground.

-Regarding care, tulips need a regular weekly drink of water, either from rain or hand watering.
+Regarding care, tulips need a regular weekly drink of water, either from rain, irrigation or hand watering.
 If you keep them partially shaded, the stems will be longer than if you plant them in full sun.
-Sudden swings in temperature (like what we experience in February and March) will hurry the blooms along, and you may still have a short stem
+Sudden swings in temperature (like what we experience in February and March) will hurry the blooms along, and you may still have short stems.

 Harvest the blooms when they are still closed but showing some color.
 Pull the entire plant up, bulb and all.
 Tulips are effectively annuals here, so no need to leave the bulb behind.
 Trim the bulb off and put it in your compost bin along with any leaves that you want to remove.
 Rinse off all visible dirt.
 Place the stems immediately in water.